 Whether racing around marks in glorious weather or pottering up and down on a sunny day, Saratoga Sailing Club can provide an opportunity to sail and enjoy fine camaraderie with like-minded people of all ages.
 Away sailing events are also a feature for the clubs Hartley TS 16 trailer boats.

-After the sailing finishes the club operates after race functions on the deck overlooking the Brisbane Waterway which has views across to Gosford and beyond.
+After the sailing finishes the club operates after race functions on the deck overlooking Brisbane Water which has views across to Gosford and beyond.
 The deck view is a fabulous spot to bring relatives and friends.
 Everyone is always made welcome.
 Feel free to drop by and take a look if you are in Saratoga on a Sunday.